krischik/SteemRubyTutorial/Documents/Part-4.md

    Values = ARGV
 ```

 Calculate the conversion Rate.
-We use the Amount class from [Part 2](https://steemit.com/@krischik/using-steem-api-with-ruby-part-2) to convert the sting values into amounts.
+We use the Amount class from [Part 2](https://steemit.com/@krischik/using-steem-api-with-ruby-part-2) to convert the string values into amounts.

 ```ruby
    _total_vesting_fund_steem = Amount.new Global_Properties.total_vesting_fund_steem